entangled/entangled.py/docs/man-pages/english.md

 BREI
 ----

-Entangled has a small build engine (similar to GNU Make) embedded, called Brei.
-You may give it a list of tasks (specified in TOML) that may depend on one another.
+Entangled has an integrated build system called Brei, that can be used to produce figures or other artifacts.
+Targets and their dependencies can be specified in code blocks using the `brei` hook.
+These tasks may depend on one another.
 Brei will run these when dependencies are newer than the target.
 Execution is lazy and in parallel.
 Brei supports:

 - Running tasks by passing a script to any configured interpreter, e.g. Bash, Python, Lua etc.
 - Redirecting `stdout` or `stdin` to or from files.